loopandlearn/news/docs/index.md

 If you want to build &nbsp;<span translate="no">Loop-main 3.2.3</span>&nbsp;or &nbsp;<span translate="no">Loop-dev</span>&nbsp;and your phone is at iOS 17, you can build using either &nbsp;<span translate="no">Browser Build</span>&nbsp; or &nbsp;<span translate="no">Mac-Xcode Build</span>&nbsp; (which requires Xcode 15).

-If you need to add xDrip4iOS and GlucoseDirect CGM interface to 3.2.3, here is the [Web Browser Link](https://www.loopandlearn.org/custom-code/#add-lnl-patches).
+If you need to add xDrip4iOS and GlucoseDirect CGM interface to 3.2.3, the instructions are at this [Web Browser Link](https://www.loopandlearn.org/custom-code/#add-lnl-patches).

 ### <span translate="no">iOS 17</span>